What do I need to get into the program?

 How do I transfer into the program?

-As a current WVU student or a transfer student from another school, you must have a 2.75 cumulative grade point average and no required coursework with a grade lower than a “C.”
+As a transfer student from another school, you must have a 2.75 cumulative grade point average and no required coursework with a grade lower than a “C.”

 What are my career options?